 Fundamentals of Macronutrients

-While I was prepping I macro counting I also took a few nutrition classes in school.
+While I was prepping me macro counting, I also took a few nutrition classes in school.
 So, that makes me an authority on macro’s, right?
-Nope, but I am going to let you in on my notes from my personal research.
+Nope, but I am going to let you in on my notes from my research.

 What are Macro-nutrients?

-According Visualizing Nutrition Everyday Choices, macros are “Carbohydrates, lipids (aka fats.
+According to Visualizing Nutrition Everyday Choices, macros are “Carbohydrates, lipids (aka fats.
 Proteins, and water.”
-I am not including alcohol although it is a macro it is not a nutrient required to live.
+I do not include alcohol although it is a macro; it is not a nutrient required to live.
 It does contain calories which is why it is a macro but let’s try to keep it out of our count.
 These are all considered macronutrients and what we need in large amounts.
-There are also micronutrients which are vitamins and minerals and we only need a little that is why they are micro.
+There are also micronutrients which are vitamins and minerals, and we only need a little that is why they are micro.

 So, when someone is counting macro’s they are measuring their Carbohydrate, Fat, and Protein.